-If there are any problems, they are displayed in the Error List window.
+By default, Eclipse is set to build projects automatically (see Project menu).
+If there are any problems, check the Problems window: errors for the project show the name of your imported . cbl source file in the Resource column.
 Double-click an entry to jump to the particular area of the code in error.